itaisteinherz/netoani.com/content/blog/cool-new-python-typing-features/index.md

 description: Interesting typing features released in Python 3.8 and later, which you can use today to find more bugs during development and ship better code.
 ---

+TODO: Add Python version in which each feature was added.
+TODO: Add note about `Any` vs. `object` - https://stackoverflow.com/a/39817126

 ## Introduction

 Python is great at being a dynamically and strongly-typed programming language.
 However, once you get enough mileage working with large Python codebases, you'll probably realize that dyanmic types can be confusing, cause bugs, and result in unexpected behavior.
 The folks maintaining Python realized this as well, and decided to implement a built-in way to add static type annotations in Python (see [PEP 484](https://www.python.org/dev/peps/pep-0484/)).